xansochi/coinslab/README.md

 # COINS LAB

 This application is a cryptocurrency tracker written in Dart using the Flutter framework.
+The project was created for training and watch how Flutter app works in production.Not for commercial use.

 ## Screenshots